 Not so long ago, fresh mozzarella was not something you could pick up at the grocery store.
 I’m talking about the fresh mozzarella that comes in a moist sack, whether the contents are little ovaline, bite-sized pieces or one elegant lump the size of a grapefruit.
 I know whereof I speak because I used hand-carry fresh mozzarella di buffala back to Los Angeles on my visits home to NY.
 There was a salumeria in Eastchester NY – just above Scarsdale, my home town – that carried it.
 I’d get two balls and they’d get put in a plastic bag with a layer of water on the bottom.
-Until I tucked it into another tupperware you could think I were transporting goldfish.
+Until I tucked it into another tupperware you might think I was transporting goldfish.

 It’s a delicate cheese that loses its luster if not kept moist.
-These were pre 9/11 times, I’m talking about because, of course, you can no longer carry anything swimming in liquid onto an airplane.
+These were pre 9/11 times I’m talking about because, of course, you can no longer carry anything swimming in liquid onto an airplane.
 The last time I flew from NY to California I dared to bring the Ardsley Diner’s award-winning rice pudding in my carry-on for a flyover snack, but it was confiscated at JFK.
 I am still sore about that because I hadn’t tasted it yet!
 But those were pre-pandemic times, Lord help us.

 I don’t need to tell people how to use mozzarella any more than I’d have to list all the places you can use cheddar, it’s a staple.
 The base cheese for pizza, and all that.
 But I am thinking out loud that it’s a nice idea to get that ball of mozzarella in the house (for those who can enjoy dairy) as it’s a nice ‘fast food’ to have in the refrigerator to inspire some springtime diversions from the usual dinner repertoire.
 Who among is us isn’t at their wit’s end planning enticing meals after 369 (but who’s counting?) days of lockdown.